Adventure Race FAQs

 Also, teammates must race together.
 Build your team with people that are able to physically be with you on race day.
 Your entire team will need to appear in photos/videos together in order to complete challenges.

 Nope!
-As long as your team has 3+ people and you’ve unlocked at least some challenges, you are good to race.
+As long as your team has 2+ people and raised a minimum of $300, you are good to race.

 There are, however, some physical challenges requiring balance and/or dexterity – and sometimes both.